Skip to contents

 #> # afrand <dbl>, afristat <dbl>, afspc <dbl>, afte <dbl>, agc <dbl>, …

-# Using custom parameters
+# Use custom arguments.

 custom <- igo_dyadic(